mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/updatestaticrules/index.md

 Modifies the enabled state of rules in a static ruleset.

-Rules belonging to a ruleset can be modified while it is disabled but don't become effective until the ruleset is enabled.
+Rules can be enabled and disabled while the ruleset containing them is disabled.
+Any changes become effective when the ruleset is enabled.

 ## Syntax